It may seem odd to hear me say this but there are some seriously good reasons not to buy a property.

 This is a dream many have, but property investment is simply not the vehicle for it.
 You might luck it – and if you do, pocket the wins and don’t try it again, because this is gambling, not investing.
 Property investment is for the long-term – slow and steady wins the race.
 And if you think that property development is the way to make your millions – realise that this is a job, not an investment strategy.
 Renovation returns are simply not guaranteed and there is high risk, which means you can just as easily make great losses.

-Now, I have enormous faith with judicious investment in property and I have put my own money where my mouth is here.
-But it’s not for everybody and I sincerely do want to scare you off property investment if your expectations are off-kilter: the risks are simply too great.
+Now, I have enormous faith in the benefits of judicious investment in property and I have put my own money where my mouth is here.
+But it’s not for everybody and I hope I have convinced you that there are several good reasons not to buy a property.
+I sincerely do want to scare you off property investment if your expectations are off-kilter: the risks are simply too great.

 Published: 15 November 2016